 - Receive support from the Dickinson staff during your internship.

 Register for the Internship Notation Program

-Log in to Gateway and click the "Forms" icon.
-The internship registration form will be listed among your available forms on the left-hand menu.
+Log in to Gateway and click on the Forms icon.
+The internship registration form is linked on the left-side menu.

 You will know that the registration is submitted correctly when you receive an automatically generated confirmation email.
-If you do not receive the confirmation email, contact the Director of Internship Programs.
+If you do not receive the confirmation email, contact the Dean of Internships.

 Q. Where have Dickinson students interned?

 A. Students have completed the INP at internship sites across the country and the world.
 For information and ideas, check out our "Interns in Action" page.

 Q. After registering, what else is involved with the INP?

 A. Throughout the internship, you are guided through the Program and reflective curriculum.

 The progressive assignments are focused on YOU; they are designed to help you think critically about your experience and allow you to better explain what you learned and how/why it was useful to you.
 The reflections lead to better defined career and personal goals and help you to better articulate your experience to future employers and graduate/professional schools.